brunogaldino/nestjs-little-pino/README.md

 ## Customizing Request and Response Bodies with @TransformBodyLog

 Sometimes, you don't need to send the entire request payload to your logging tool.
 Removing unnecessary content and keeping only the essentials can significantly reduce data ingestion and indexing costs.

 To apply these transformations, you can use the `@TransformBodyLog()` decorator on a Controller route.
 This decorator registers a specific function for that route.
-Whenever a request is handled, the transformer function is executed before the log is generated, allowing you to modify the http.req.body or http.res.body.
+Whenever a request is handled, the transformer function is executed before the log is generated, allowing you to modify the `http.req.body` or `http.res.body`.

 ### The BodyLogTransformer Abstraction